Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 - `EXTERNAL_I2C_SCL` is the I²C SCL pin used for the external I²C interface.
 Only SCL capable pins can be selected.
 Default: `3`
 - `EXTERNAL_I2C_CHANNEL` is the I²C channel used for the external I²C interface, either 0 or 1.
 Default: `1`
 - `EXTERNAL_I2C_FREQUENCY` is the I²C frequency used for the external I²C interface.
 Default: `100000`
-- `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in microseconds for the external I²C interface.
-Default: `50000`
+- `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in milliseconds for the external I²C interface.
+Default: `1000`

 I/O voltage options:
-- `MAX_OUTPUT_VOLTAGE` is an integer in the range `[0, 10]` indicating the maximum voltage CV output can generate.
-Default: `10`
+- `MAX_OUTPUT_VOLTAGE` is a float in the range `[0.0, 10.0]` indicating the maximum voltage CV output can generate.
+Default: `10.0`
   The hardware is capable of 10V maximum
-- `MAX_INPUT_VOLTAGE` is an integer in the range `[0, 12]` indicating the maximum allowed voltage into the `ain` jack.
+- `MAX_INPUT_VOLTAGE` is a float in the range `[0.0, 12.0]` indicating the maximum allowed voltage into the `ain` jack.
   The hardware is capable of 12V maximum.
-Default: `10`
+Default: `10.0`
-- `GATE_VOLTAGE` is an integer in the range `[0, 10]` indicating the voltage that an output will produce when `cvx.on()` is called.
+- `GATE_VOLTAGE` is a float in the range `[0.0, 10.0]` indicating the voltage that an output will produce when `cvx.on()` is called.
 This value must not be higher than `MAX_OUTPUT_VOLTAGE`.
-Default: `5`
+Default: `5.0`

-Power options:
-- `MENU_AFTER_POWER_ON` is a boolean indicating whether or not the module should always return to the main menu when it powers on.
-By default the EuroPi will re-launch the last-used program instead of returning to the main menu.
-Default: `false`
+I/O voltage options should specify no more than 1 decimal point. i.e. `2.5` is acceptable, but `1.234` is not.
+These limits are intended for broad compatibility configuration, not for precise tuning.

 If you assembled your module with the Raspberry Pi Pico 2 (or a clone featuring the RP2350 microcontroller) make sure to set the `PICO_MODEL` setting to `"pico2"`.